Jesus Birth; The True Story from God’s Word – Updated 12/8/19

-Jesus Born On Day of Atonement Tishri 10 5BC
+Jesus born on Day of Atonement Tishri 10, 5BC (Sept/Oct) our time)

 Mary was in a quandary about what she should do, for she was in danger for 2 reasons.
 She could be stoned to death for being engaged to be married, and being pregnant with someone else’s child within her womb.
 At the very least she would be put away, looked down upon, and she did not want that for the baby she was carrying.
 And if she told the truth, that she had the Son of God in her womb, no one would believe her; not Joseph, her parents or friends.
 She could be charged with blasphemy, for which she would likewise be stoned to death; and she would not lie about Jesus being in her womb.